Werewolf: Conspicuous Consumption

-Werewolf: Conspicuous Consumption is a novel written by Stewart Wieck under the pseudonym Stewart von Allmen, published by Boxtree Books in 1995.
+Werewolf: Conspicuous Consumption is a novel written by Stewart Wieck under the pseudonym Stewart von Allmen, published by Boxtree Ltd in 1995.

 Plot summary

-Werewolf: Conspicuous Consumption is a Werewolf: The Apocalypse novel in which a group werewolves has been formed into a pack, defending a small cairn near the Midwestern town of Little River.
+Werewolf: Conspicuous Consumption is a Werewolf: The Apocalypse novel in which a group werewolves has formed a pack, and work to defend a small cairn located nearby the Midwestern town of Little River.

 Reception

 Andy Butcher reviewed Werewolf: Conspicuous Consumption for Arcane magazine, rating it a 5 out of 10 overall.
 Butcher comments that "It's not that Conspicuous Consumption is a bad book - it's just not a great one."